livioribeiro/selva/docs/tutorial.md

             await respond_json(request.response, {"greeting": greeting})
     ```

-## Deferred actions
+## Execute actions after response

-The greetings are being save to the database, but now we have a problem: the
+The greetings are being saved to the database, but now we have a problem: the
 user has to wait until the greeting is saved before receiving it.

 To solve this problem and improve the user experience, we can use save the greeging